Will My Donor Egg Baby Look Like Me? Understanding Genetics and Resemblance

 Choosing an Egg Donor with Similar Traits

 For many intended parents, choosing an egg donor who shares their physical features is an important part of the journey.
-While genetic inheritance is unpredictable, selecting a donor with similar characteristics can increase the chances of resemblance.
-A fertility clinic and egg bank often provide detailed donor profiles, including eye color, hair color, height, facial structure, and ethnic background, allowing intended parents to find the closest possible match.
+While genetic inheritance is unpredictable, selecting a donor with similar qualities and characteristics can increase the chances of resemblance.
+A fertility clinic and egg bank often provide detailed donor profiles, including eye color, hair color, height, facial structure, and ethnic background, allowing intended parents to find the best match.

 Beyond physical traits, some intended parents also consider personality, interests, and even academic or athletic abilities when selecting a donor.
 While these factors are not strictly genetic, they can contribute to a sense of connection between parent and child.
 Also, some egg banks use advanced donor-matching technology, such as facial recognition software, to help intended parents find donors with similar facial features.